Tools Reference

 | Red-Eye Removal | Y | Remove red-eye from photos. |

 Clone Stamp — Alt+click to set a source point, then paint to copy pixels from the source location.
 The offset between source and destination is maintained across strokes.
+Opacity, flow, hardness, and spacing shape each stamp; pen pressure can modulate size and opacity; and the sampled source patch can be rotated, scaled, or flipped before it lands at the destination.
 The source point persists across tool switches.
 Enable “All Layers” to sample from the full composite instead of the active layer only.

 - Alt+click to set the clone source